-Experience and expertise: Colin is the Academic Director of Custom and Professional Education, at the Faculty of Medicine, Dentistry and Health Sciences, The University of Melbourne.
+Name: Title: Experience and expertise: Professor Colin Royse Director (appointed October 26, 2020) Colin is the Academic Director of Custom and Professional Education, at the Faculty of Medicine, Dentistry and Health Sciences, The University of Melbourne.
 He is also the Co-director of the Mobile Learning Unit, Melbourne Medical School, and Co-Director of the Ultrasound Education Group, Department of Surgery.
-He has been involved in digital learning for nearly 20 years, and has developed innovative pedagogies for light-touch and flipped-classroom learning.
+He has been involved in digital learning for nearly 20 years, and has developed innovative pedagogies for light- touch and flipped-classroom learning.
 In clinical practice he is a cardiothoracic anaesthetist at the Royal Melbourne Hospital and has research interests in transoesophageal and transthoracic echocardiography, pain management in cardiac surgery, cognition, and quality of recovery after anaesthesia and surgery.
 Colin joined the RAV Board in October 2020.

-Name: Professor Helen Rhoades Director

-Title: (appointed April 27, 2021)

-Helen is an Honorary Professorial Fellow at the University of Melbourne Law School.
-She is a past Chair of the Family Law Council (2010-2016) and Commissioner at the Australian Law Reform Commission (2017-2018) and a current member of the Editorial Board of the Australian Journal of Family Law.
+Name: Title: Experience and expertise: Professor Helen Rhoades Director (appointed April 27, 2021) Helen is an Honorary Professorial Fellow at the University of Melbourne Law School.
+She is a past Chair of the Family Law Council (2010-2016) and Commissioner at the Australian Law Reform Commission (2017-2018) and a current member of the Editorial Board of the Australian Journal of Family Law .
 She has written extensively on the family law system, including editing two collections on family law and children, and has led a number of national socio-legal research projects on family law issues.
-Professor Rhoades was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria and entered in the Register of Practitioners at the High

-Court of Australia in April 1994.
+Professor Rhoades was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria and entered in the Register of Practitioners at the High Court of Australia in April 1994.
 Helen joined the Board in April 2021.